Kyle-Undefined/galdur/docs/development.md

 - The runtime still uses `node-pty`, but it runs outside the main plugin process.
 - Runtime installation and updates are handled from inside the plugin settings UI.
 - On Windows, Galdur currently forces `node-pty` to `winpty` mode with `useConpty: false` for compatibility with Obsidian's runtime environment.
+- WSL mode is an execution option for the AI CLI, not a native Linux host mode for the plugin runtime.
 - The context guard is launch-time policy generation, not a replacement for a true sandbox.